Introduction

 Scientific or Theoretical Perspective

 The polarity of a molecule depends on both the presence of polar bonds and the symmetry of the molecule.
-According to the principles of molecular polarity, a molecule is polar if it has a net dipole moment, which occurs when the vector sum of all bond dipoles is not zero.
+Which means according to the principles of molecular polarity, a molecule is polar if it has a net dipole moment, which occurs when the vector sum of all bond dipoles is not zero.
 In BF3, the trigonal planar symmetry ensures that the vector sum is zero, even though each individual bond is polar.

 This concept is rooted in vector addition.
 If you represent each bond dipole as a vector, the three vectors in BF3 point outward from the boron atom at 120-degree angles.
 When you add these vectors together, they sum to zero, indicating no net dipole.
 This is a fundamental principle in understanding molecular polarity and is crucial for predicting physical properties such as solubility, boiling point, and reactivity.